pranav-ap/blog/content/posts/agents-and-environments.md

 The **problem generator** is responsible for suggesting actions that will lead to new states and experiences, even if they are sub-optimal.
 This allows the agent to learn and make better decisions in the long run.

-## Example

-Consider a learning agent for a car.
-The performance element decides the steering angle and applied force on the brake.
-Its decision making is improved by the learning element.
-It can learn that tips tend to increase if the car does not smash into a tree on the way to the destination.
-The critic tells the learning element that smashing into trees is bad.
-The problem generator suggests experimenting with the breaks on different road surfaces under various conditions.

 # State Representation

 **How does an agent encode knowledge?** The representations of agent and environment states can be placed on a range of increasing expressive power.
-More expressive power translates to a more complex agent design but they are also more concise.

 ## Types